graphix-asterixdb/graphix-asterixdb.github.io/docs/query-model.md

   Consequently, given an edge _<u>e</u>_ that connects two vertices we can talk about the _source vertex_ and the _destination vertex_ of _<u>e</u>_.
 - Each graph element is associated with a _label_.
   In the context of the property graph model labels are used to group vertices with other vertices, and edge with other edges.
-- Two pairs of vertices may be connected by more than one edge.
+- More than one edge may connect two pairs of vertices.
 - Each graph element possesses a set of key-value pairs, also known as _properties_.

 The property graph model (in contrast to other types of graph models) has received a lot of attention this past decade for its flexibility and ability to express other types of graph models by omitting or re-purposing certain characteristics of the property graph model itself.